 Final drainage reports shall be submitted with a site plan application or for subdivisions that require a ROW permit and/or grading permit for proposed roadways with the final construction plans.
 The intent of the Final Drainage Report is to outline final drainage design details for review by the County.
 The Final Drainage Report shall include sufficient information to substantiate the final design.
-If no substantial changes are required to a Preliminary Drainage Report, the Final Drainage Report may be submitted as an amendment to the Preliminary Drainage Report.
+If no substantial changes are required to a Preliminary Drainage Report, the Final Drainage Report.